Xizhe-Hao/Xizhe-Hao.github.io/content/_index.md

     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       text: "Hi!
 I am a first-year master's student in ECE at the University of Washington, currently working as a research assistant at the Ubiquitous Computing Lab.
-Before coming to UW, I completed my undergraduate degree at the <a href=\"https://www.sustech.edu.cn/en/\">Southern University of Science and Technology</a>, where I was mentored by <a href=\"https://scholar.google.co.uk/citations?user=jWmF7IQAAAAJ&hl=en\">Prof. Guoping Liu</a> and <a href=\"https://scholar.google.com/citations?user=sNve2YAAAAAJ&hl=zh-CN\">Prof. Xing Cheng</a>. "
+Before coming to UW, I completed my undergraduate degree at the <a href=\"https://www.sustech.edu.cn/en/\">Southern University of Science and Technology</a>, where I was fortunupately mentored by <a href=\"https://scholar.google.co.uk/citations?user=jWmF7IQAAAAJ&hl=en\">Prof. Guoping Liu</a> and <a href=\"https://scholar.google.com/citations?user=sNve2YAAAAAJ&hl=zh-CN\">Prof. Xing Cheng</a>. "
       # Show a call-to-action button under your biography? (optional)
       button:
         text: Download CV